ultraio/docs-blockchain/downloads/docs.md

 ## Goal

-The goal of this guide is to demonstrate the range of actions you can perform with your Uniqs and Factories using Ultra Toolkit.
-This includes the process of adding or removing a direct purchase from your Factory; transferring and burning Uniqs; adding authorized minters.
+The goal of this guide is to demonstrate the the process of adding and removing direct purchase options for your Factory.

 ## How to add first-hand purchase to your factory